(Planet 2063Y)

 personnel might not be able to bring us out of the coma later.

-But it's a lot better chance than one in three, which is what we'd
+But it's a lot better chance than one in three, which is what

 have if two of us have to jump out of the lifeboat."